 - Karine Sokpoh of 402 Legal

-We hope their stories inspire you and provide strategies for success to put to use in your own law firm in 2020 and beyond.
+We hope their stories inspire you and provide strategies for success to put to use in your own law firm.

 SKB Law is a boutique family law firm with offices in Yorkshire and London.
 Since becoming a sole practitioner, I’ve integrated social impact into the culture of SKB Law because I believe great client care means supporting our shared community.
 We’re on a mission to improve access to the law by designing more inclusive legal services for our clients and providing training to people entering, or returning to the legal profession.
 Clio has an important role to play in our work.

 As a family law firm, clients seek our support at possibly one of the hardest moments in their life, the end of their marriage.
 It’s our job to guide them through the process with clarity, understanding and empathy.
 We’re discovering how much we can improve our client journey by balancing in-person advice with Clio’s digital services such as e-signatures, integrated client intake forms or billing.
 Clio’s online portal has provided our clients the privacy and flexibility to access their legal documents when and where they need them – particularly important for our overseas clients or those who need to view documents privately from their spouse.
 We’re excited about what more we can do to support our clients, including the addition of translation services and partnerships in the UK and overseas.

 Alongside the firm’s legal services, our in-house SKB Law Academy supports people entering, or returning to, the legal profession.
 In the last two years, we’ve reached over 1000 students through our employability workshops, provided 30 students five-day structured work placements, launched an online interview series between legal students and professionals, created ten education and employment partnerships, and inspired a former staff member to start a law degree.
 The Academy supports:

 - Students: we deliver employability workshops to students in the local area – bridging the gap between education and employment;